rrwick/Porechop/README.md

 ### Barcode demultiplexing with Albacore

 'What about Albacore's barcode demultiplexing?'
 I hear you say.
-'Doesn't this make Porechop's demultiplexing redundant?'
+'Does this make Porechop's demultiplexing redundant?'
 Yes, Albacore v1.0 and later can demultiplex Nanopore reads during basecalling, which is a very nice feature.
 But Albacore and Porechop sometimes disagree on the appropriate bin for a read.

 Here's what I like to do:
-* Basecall the reads with Albacore and use its barcode demultiplexing.
+* Basecall the reads with Albacore using its barcode demultiplexing.
 Make a single FASTQ for each barcode bin.
 * For each of Albacore's bins, trim the reads with Porechop and use Porechop's barcode binning.
 * Discard any reads which Porechop puts into a different bin than Albacore.

-For example, Albacore may have put many reads into the `barcode02` directory.
+For example, Albacore may have put reads into the `barcode02` directory.
 When Porechop trims and bins these reads, it may put 95% of them in the BC02 bin, but 4% go in the 'none' bin and 1% go into bins for other barcodes.
 By keeping only the 95% of reads where Albacore and Porechop agree, the risk of misclassification is reduced.

 ### Output

 If Porechop is run with the output file specified using `-o`, it will display progress info to stdout.
 It will try to deduce the format of the output reads using the output filename (can handle `.fastq`, `.fastq.gz`, `.fasta` and `.fasta.gz`).
 The `--format` option can be used to override this automatic detection.

 Alternately, you can run Porechop with `-b` which specifies a directory for barcode bins.
 Porechop will then make separate read files in this directory for each barcode sequence (see [Barcode demultiplexing](#barcode-demultiplexing) for more details on the process).
-The files will be named using the barcode name or "none" if no barcode call was made (e.g. `NB01.fastq.gz`, `NB02.fastq.gz`, `none.fastq.gz`).
+The files will be named using the barcode name or "none" if no barcode call was made (e.g. `BC01.fastq.gz`, `BC02.fastq.gz`, `none.fastq.gz`).
 The reads will be outputted in either FASTA or FASTQ format, as determined by the input read format or the `--format` option, and are always gzipped.

 If Porechop is run without `-o` or `-b`, then it will output the trimmed reads to stdout and print its progress info to stderr.
 The output format of the reads will be FASTA/FASTQ based on the input reads, or else can be specified using `--format`.